-The CCC has an online form for public officials available at <www.ccc.qld.gov.au/referral>.
+The CCC has an online form for public officials available at < www.ccc.qld.gov.au/referral.
 You can also notify the CCC by way of letter, as long as the letter contains the essential information required, as far as practical:

-- details of the notifier (reporting officer), the complainant and the person complained about - the outcome that the complainant desires (if applicable) - a précis of the complaint, including the dollar value of any fraud or theft, or the nature of any benefit or detriment - notes on the action taken to date, if any (subject to "Actions before notification" above) - an assessment of your UPA's capacity to deal with the case - a suggestion about the most appropriate way to deal with the complaint - any other relevant details, such as- - background information (e.g. relevant complaint history of the officer) - whether or not the complaint has been reported to any other agencies - witnesses - whether an assessment of the complaint is required urgently - evidentiary matters.
+- details of the notifier (reporting officer), the complainant and the person complained about - consideration of any potential human rights complaint raised and action taken - the outcome that the complainant desires (if applicable) - a précis of the complaint, including the dollar value of any fraud or theft, or the nature of any benefit or detriment - notes on the action taken to date, if any (subject to "Actions before notification" above) - an assessment of your UPA's capacity to deal with the case - a suggestion about the most appropriate way to deal with the complaint - any other relevant details, such as- - background information (e.g. relevant complaint history of the officer) - whether or not the complaint has been reported to any other agencies - witnesses - whether an assessment of the complaint is required urgently - evidentiary matters.